melt-umn/ableC-tensor-algebra/README.md

 ## Todo
 * Fix error in code-gen causing test 15 to fail.
 Solution is to move declaration of pA2 to below pA1 computation instead of right before inner loop.
+* Fix error in code-gen causing test 10 to fail.
+Condition being generated (at least on if) is incorrect.
 * Fix error where parentheses expressions are not intepreted correctly.
 * Extend test-suite to test correctness of code gen (expr\_test\_09 has been implemented)
 * Implement sparse and dense functions over tensor accesses for tensor expressions